Kauri-2018/open-source/README.md

 In addition to the ethical justification, there are significant learning objectives to contributing to open source.

-* Forcing you to understanding existing code bases
+* Forcing you to understand existing code bases
 * Having to adhere to an existing style guide
 * Understanding the bug and getting clarification on the fix
 * The excitement of having your contributions accepted